 Filipinos are shy about PDA’s.
 They are also some of the warmest and loveliest people we have met.
 We were in Manila and were overwhelmed with their warmth.
 I can’t help myself, so I did the quick hug.

 Kissing in Belgium

 These people are rebels I am telling you.
 Depending upon the region will depend upon the kiss.
-Flanders appeared to us to be 2 kisses, but we were told that in some of those “other” areas, they might do it just the once, or “even” 3 times.
-Sorry Belgium is tricky.
+We were in Ghent in the Flanders region, and it appeared to us to be two kisses.
+We were told that in some of those “other” areas, like Brussels, they might do it just the once, or “even” 3 times.
+Sorry, Belgium is tricky.

 Kissing in Brazil

 Again dictated by where you live.
-1 kiss in San Paulo, 3 in other parts.
+One kiss in San Paulo, 3 in other parts.
 But again they can be pretty affectionate so you can’t really go wrong.

 Kissing in Denmark